azat-co/practicalnode/chapter1/chapter1.md

 $ wget -qO- https://raw.github.com/creationix/nvm/master/install.sh | sh
 ```

-Then, you should be ready to start using NVM and its `install`.
-For example, to install Node v0.10, use:
+Then you should be ready to start using NVM and its `install`.
+For example, to install Node v0.10, use this magic formula:

 ```sh
 $ nvm install 0.10
 ```

-After installing Node v0.10 to switch to the 0.10 version, apply the `use` command.
+After installing Node v0.10, to switch to the 0.10 version, apply the `use` command.
 For example:

 ```sh
 $ nvm use 0.10
 ```

 NVM won't move global npm modules from one version to another.
 If you are switching from y to x, then use `nvm install x --reinstall-packages-from=y` to reinstall all the global packages from "y" in the new "x".
-For example, to move packages to Node v8 from Node v6, use `nvm install 8.4.0 --reinstall-packages-from=6.11.2`
+For example, to move packages to Node v8 from Node v6, use `nvm install 8.4.0 --reinstall-packages-from=6.11.2`.

 ## Multiversion Setup with NVM for Windows

-[Node Version Manager (nvm) for Windows](https://github.com/coreybutler/nvm-windows) is a separate project from original nvm which is for macOS and Linux. nvm for Windows is ironically written in Go.
+[Node Version Manager (nvm) for Windows](https://github.com/coreybutler/nvm-windows) is a separate project from original nvm which is for macOS and Linux. nvm for Windows is (ironically) written in Go.

 To download nvm for Windows, simply go to <https://github.com/coreybutler/nvm-windows> releases and select the latest version of the installer.